tile38/tile38.github.io/README.md

 # Edit Content

-Only pages with an EDIT button can be modified by non-admin contributers.
+Only pages with an EDIT button can be modified by non-admin contributors.
 The EDIT button can be found at the top right corner of the middle panel of any page found under the "Commands" or "Docs" categories of the [Tile38 documentation website](https://tile38.com/).

 **_The EDIT button is not visible on screens smaller than 1,024 pixels wide._**

-If you are an admin member of this repository, follow the instructions in the [Admin Members](#admin-members) section of this document to edit content; otherwise see the [Non-Admin Contributers](#non-admin-contributers) section.
+If you are an Admin Member of this repository, follow the instructions in the [Admin Members](#admin-members) section of this document to edit content; otherwise see the [Non-Admin Contributors](#non-admin-contributors) section.

-## Non-Admin Contributers
+## Non-Admin Contributors

 - todo